-Apple today premiered Apple TV, an easy to use and fun way to wirelessly play all your favourite iTunes content from your Mac or PC on your widescreen TV, including movies, TV shows, music, photos and podcasts.
-Using Apple TVs stunning new interface, anyone can quickly browse and view their entire collection of digital media from across the room using the simple and intuitive Apple Remote.
-Apple TV easily connects to almost all modern widescreen televisions, and will be shipping in February for just £199 (inc VAT).
+MACWORLD SAN FRANCISCO—January 9, 2007—Apple® today premiered Apple TV™, an easy to use and fun way to wirelessly play all your favorite iTunes® content from your Mac® or PC on your widescreen TV, including movies, TV shows, music, photos and podcasts.
+Using Apple TV’s stunning new interface, anyone can quickly browse and view their entire collection of digital media from across the room using the simple and intuitive Apple Remote.
+Apple TV easily connects to almost all modern widescreen televisions, and will be shipping in February for just $299.

-Apple TV has a 40GB hard drive to store up to 50 hours of video, 9,000 songs, 25,000 photos or a combination of each and is capable of delivering high-definition 720p output*.
-Apple TV is easy to connect to a broad range of widescreen TVs and home theatre systems and comes standard with HDMI, component video, analogue and optical audio ports.
-Using high-speed AirPort 802.11** wireless networking, Apple TV can auto-sync content from one computer or stream content from up to five additional computers right to your TV without any wires***.
+Apple TV has a 40GB hard drive to store up to 50 hours of video, 9,000 songs, 25,000 photos or a combination of each and is capable of delivering high-definition 720p output.* Apple TV is easy to connect to a broad range of widescreen TVs and home theater systems and comes standard with HDMI, component video, analog and optical audio ports.
+Using high-speed AirPort® 802.11** wireless networking, Apple TV can auto-sync content from one computer or stream content from up to five additional computers right to your TV without any wires.***

-The seamless integration of Apple TV and iTunes lets users choose from four million songs, 5,000 music videos, 100,000 podcasts and 20,000 audiobooks.
-Users can enjoy their favourite music on a home entertainment system and view slideshows of their photo albums on a widescreen TV.
+The seamless integration of Apple TV and iTunes lets users choose from over 250 feature-length movies and 350 TV shows in near DVD quality; four million songs, 5,000 music videos, 100,000 podcasts and 20,000 audiobooks.
+Users can enjoy their favorite music on a home entertainment system and view slideshows of their photo albums on a widescreen TV.
 Apple TV makes it easy for users to explore their entire media collection with an easy to use and intuitive new interface.
-With the Apple Remote, consumers can easily browse through their favourite videos, music and photos from up to 30 feet away.
+With the Apple Remote, consumers can easily browse through their favorite movies, TV shows, music and photos from up to 30 feet away.

-Apple TV, which includes the Apple Remote, will be shipping in February through the Apple Store, Apples retail stores and Apple Authorised Resellers for a suggested retail price of £199 (inc VAT).
+Apple TV, which includes the Apple Remote, will be shipping in February through the Apple Store® (www.apple.com), Apple’s retail stores and Apple Authorized Resellers for a suggested retail price of $299 (US).

-Apple TV requires iTunes 7 or later running on a Mac with Mac OS X version 10.3.9 or later, or a Windows PC with Windows XP Home/Professional (SP2).
-An 802.11b/g/n wireless network using AirPort, AirPort Extreme or 10/100 Base-T Ethernet networking required.
+Apple TV requires iTunes 7 or later running on a Mac with Mac OS® X version 10.3.9 or later, or a Windows PC with Windows XP Home/Professional (SP2).
+An 802.11b/g/n wireless network using AirPort, AirPort Extreme® or 10/100 Base-T Ethernet networking required.
 Internet access is required and a broadband connection is recommended.
-Apple TV requires an enhanced-definition or high-definition widescreen TV. iPod games will not play on Apple TV. iTunes is available in the US and select countries.
-Television shows and feature films are available in the US only, and video availability varies by country.
+Apple TV requires an enhanced-definition or high-definition widescreen TV. iPod® games will not play on Apple TV. iTunes is available in the US and select countries.

 **Compatible with 802.11b/g/n.
 Based on an IEEE 802.11n draft specification.